silasfelinus/silasfelinus.github.io/_posts/2021-02-07-chapter_58_-_the_first_step.markdown

 > "ACTUALLY...!"
 >

 Actually, I probably  didn't *learn* a lot in those moments, I was too focused on the attack.
-That's the problem with being a know-it-all: I never left any room to learn anything.
-I stayed in school a long time, flittering from topic to topic, gaining just enough information to impress a layperson, and moving on before I had to actually stretch myself.
+That's the problem with being a know-it-all: I never left room to learn anything.
+I stayed in school a long time, flitting from topic to topic, gaining just enough information to impress a layperson, and moving on before I had to actually stretch myself.
 I thought I wanted a classical education, but I really just wanted it to look like I had a classical education (as evidenced by my extensive reading of the Time Life Classics Illustrated comic books).

 This is, ultimately, a coding blog, so I should mention that I did a decent amount of coding during these stretches.
 But I could never focus on a single language, or learn any of the more technical (IE, boring) skills that would allow me to turn my hobby into a career.
 I dabbled in robotics, VR, statistical modeling, game design...but I had no fundamentals, and I lacked the humility to admit that I might need to actually work if I wanted to learn something.